Pagan origins, Christian

 he allegedly cut down a small fir tree, took it home, and decorated it with

 lighted candles.
-This is probably a myth, because the earliest
+This may be a myth, because the earliest

 documented record of a Christmas tree in Germany is dated to almost 60 years after